What Is Bergamot?

 As bergamot oil is a scent derived from the rinds of the bergamot fruit, it is a natural raw material.

-The scent profile associated with bergamot is fresh and citrus.
-It is similar to the scent of orange with the roundness and floral notes of lemon.
+Bergamot has a fresh and citrus scent profile, similar to the scent of orange with the roundness and floral notes of lemon.

 Variations of Bergamot in Perfumery: